5genesis/TAP-plugins/README.md

 ### Tap.Plugins.5Genesis.SshInstrument

 Provides functionality for sending commands through SSH and transfering files/folders from the remote machine using SCP.
+Usage samples can be found at `(TAPPath)/5Genesis/Samples/SSH_Sample.TapPlan`.

 ## Authors